 How innovation drives mission success

 As technology innovators, our engineers are experts in intelligent sensors, communication protocols, computer vison, spectrum monitoring/surveillance and much more.
 We work closely with SMEs and end users in ensuring that a robust and comprehensive Situational Awareness picture can be achieved for the modern battlefield.
-We recognize the importance of delivering information and intelligence through the virtual, cognitive and physical space.
+We recognise the importance of delivering information and intelligence through the virtual, cognitive and physical space.

 Our work in the Defence sector has Information Advantage at the heart of what does.
-Shaping its development in line with that of the MoD, the Information Advantage campaign seeks to compliment military thinking and related doctrine by concentrating on the three pillars of collect, communicate and understand.
+Shaping its development in line with that of the MoD, the Information Advantage campaign seeks to complement military thinking and related doctrine by concentrating on the three pillars of collect, communicate and understand.
 We thrive in developing secure cloud and secure mobility solutions that bring together the collect, communicate and understand aspects of information advantage to provide scalable and cohesive solutions across a theatre of operations.